NakulSAnandT/Loan_Prediction_Project/README.md

 # Project Structure
 The project is organized as follows:

-data: This folder contains the dataset used for training and testing the model.
+- data: This folder contains the dataset used for training and testing the model.
-notebooks: This folder contains Jupyter notebooks used for data preprocessing, exploratory data analysis, feature engineering, model development, and evaluation.
+- notebooks: This folder contains Jupyter notebooks used for data preprocessing, exploratory data analysis, feature engineering, model development, and evaluation.
-models: This folder stores trained machine learning models for loan approval prediction. requirements.txt: This file lists the required Python libraries and their versions.
+- models: This folder stores trained machine learning models for loan approval prediction.
+- requirements.txt: This file lists the required Python libraries and their versions.
-README.md: This file provides an overview of the project and its current progress.
+- README.md: This file provides an overview of the project and its current progress.

 # Usage
 To run the project locally, follow these steps:

-Clone the repository: git clone https://github.com/your-username/loan-approval-prediction.git Navigate to the project directory: cd loan-approval-prediction Install the required dependencies: pip install -r requirements.txt Run the Streamlit app: streamlit run app.py
+- Clone the repository: git clone https://github.com/your-username/loan-approval-prediction.git
+- Navigate to the project directory: cd loan-approval-prediction
+- Install the required dependencies: pip install -r requirements.txt
+- Run the Streamlit app: streamlit run app.py
-Access the application in your web browser at http://localhost:8501.
+- Access the application in your web browser at http://localhost:8501.

-Please note that the project is currently in progress, and the deployment phase through Streamlit is under development.
+# !!!!!Please note that the project is currently in progress, and the deployment phase through Streamlit is under development.